 She opposes the expansion of charter schools.

-where the teachers come and they're dedicated to educating them, getting them through and getting them into college.
+Where the teachers come and they're dedicated to educating them, getting them through, and getting them into college.

-so a boston is now down to their last out in the first inning So we're down to two outs now in the in the top of the first.
+So we're down to two outs now in the top of the first.

 This is the leadoff of the game.

-Oh, that was strike.
+Oh, that was a strike.

-It was right over the plate.
+That was right over the plate.

 I don't know why he looked at that, but I'll tell you why he looked at that.

-I'm gonna give you a reason.
+I'm going to give you a reason.

-The beginning of the count, he wants to see what he's got.
+He wants to see what he's got.

 How's the ball spinning?